 All the local creeks in North Omaha were popular dumping sites, and in the 1870s the North Omaha Creek by Cuming Street was in-filled with trash.
 In the 1990s, the Minne Lusa Creek south of the OPPD plant was cleaned out of trash and lined with concrete, partially to stop pollution through illegal dumping.

-For more than 50 years, there was a dump at Saddle Creek and Hamilton.
+For more than 50 years, there was a dump at Saddle Creek Road and Hamilton.
 In the late 1930s, the City of Omaha proposed that the WPA from the Carter Lake CCC Camp clean, fill and beautify the dump there in order to build the community.
 They did, and the neighborhood moved forward.
 In 1939, a group of residents proposed the city create a supervised dump on the west side of North 40th Street between Charles and Seward Street.
 The dump was opened and closed by the 1950s.
 Today, there’s a Family Dollar store on the site.

 The Springwell Danish Cemetery at North 64th and Hartman was used as an illegal dump through the 1960s and into the 70s.
 In 1972, the City of Omaha cleaned the mess and it hasn’t returned since.
 That same year in 1972, the Douglas County Public Works turned down a landfill application for 8816 North 36th Street outside Florence.
 An illegal dump had been operating there since the 1940s, and was said to be primarily debris from building demolitions around Omaha.

 The Meece Landfill was an illegal dump the City of Omaha used for decades.
 Located across the Mormon Bridge in Iowa, apparently the Council Bluffs city staff weren’t aware Omaha was still using it in 1975 when the federal Environmental Protection Agency shut it down.
 After it closed permanently, all the City’s trash went to the County landfill at North 126th and State Street, which operated through the 2000s.